lobsterhands/react-planner/README.md

 ## Development and Build Process

 To start the development server, run `npm run start`. `src/` files can be edited.
-Webpack outputs to the 'dist/'.
+'build/' and 'dist/' coming.

 | Command | Description |
 | ------- | ----------- |